bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 In the payment request we must set the 'payment_method' to a value of '3d_secure', then pass a '3d_secure' object containing the 'threeDS_session_data' as the token to the card data and 3D Secure results.

-The 3DS Session Data Token must be related to an authenticated 3DSecure transaction that was completed within the last 45 days.
+The 3DS Session Data Token must be related to an authenticated 3D Secure transaction that was completed within the last 45 days.
 3DS Session Data Tokens may only be referenced for a single payment and cannot be reused.
 The Payment API will decline a request with code 1177 if the associated 3DS Session Data Token is invalid, expired, or already utilized in a payment.

 #### Payment Request using a 3DS Session Data Token
 ```shell